jlperona/bart-hourly-dataset-parser/README.md

 * `networkx` for parsing the input graph.
 * `pynumparser` for range parsing the hour and weekday arguments.

-Both of these can be found on `pip`.
-Feel free to install them in any way you wish.
+Both of these can be found on `pip`, but feel free to install them in any way you wish.

 ## Usage